Contact Us Today! 314.259.1900 | info@andersonarchival.com

 Soon, their vision will be a reality.

-What is the DLME?
+What Is the DLME?

 Founded in 2016 by the Council on Library and Information Resources (CLIR), the Digital Library Federation (DLF), and the Antiquities Coalition, the DLME intends to bring together existing Middle Eastern digital libraries from institutions and private collections around the world into a single searchable platform.
 The DLME will include all types of cultural heritage materials, extensively photographed, catalogued, and searchable in multiple languages.